nforgeio/neonKUBE/Lib/Neon.Temporal/README.md

 ---

-A .NET client for the **Temporal Workflow Platform**.
+This is .NET client for the **Temporal Workflow Platform**.
 Temporal is a fork of the Uber Cadence project brought to you by the original creators of Uber Cadence as well as the Amazon AWS Simple Workflow Foundation (SWF).
 We expect to see most, if not all significant future advancements for this platform comming from Temporal.

 You can get started with this here: [Neon.Temporal](https://doc.neonkube.com/Neon.Temporal-Overview.htm)